The Total Chromatic Quasisymmetric Functions of a Graph: The total chromatic quasisymmetric function of a graph

 \end{proof}

-The following result presents a \emph{deletion-near-contraction} property for the total orientation CQSF, for which we have not found an analog in the total labeling CQSF case. \begin{thm} Let $G$ be a graph and let $e$ be an internal edge in $G$ that is not part of a cycle.
+The following result presents a \emph{deletion-near-contraction} property for the total orientation CQF, for which we have not found an analog in the total labeling CQF case. \begin{thm} Let $G$ be a graph and let $e$ be an internal edge in $G$ that is not part of a cycle.
 Then,

 \end{thm}

 \begin{proof} First, we rewrite the identity in the statement as

 Next, we observe the following.
 Let $H$ be a graph and $h$ be an edge in $H$ that is not part of a cycle.
 Then, we have that an acyclic orientation of $H\backslash h$ induces two acyclic orientations in $H$, one for each possible orientation of $h$.
 Moreover, a proper coloring of $H\backslash h$ corresponds to a proper coloring of $H$ as long as the vertices corresponding to $h$ have different colors.
 Moreover, we note that for the two orientations, the coloring either keeps the same number of ascents or increases it by one.
 This observation applies to both $G$, with the edge $e$, and $G\odot e$, with the edge $\ell_e$.
 It implies that the remaining terms on each side of~\eqref{eq: initial near-contraction} are those corresponding to colorings with the vertices of $e$ and $\ell_e$, respectively, having the same color in $G\backslash e$ and $(G\odot e) \backslash \ell_e$, respectively, with the $(1+q)$ factor.
 That is, if $e=\{u,v\}$ and $\ell_e = \{v',v_e\}$, we have that